klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-knowledge-go-air-part1.md

 2. In the current strategic plan review, you have determined that there needs to be a significant investment in ICT systems.
 The introduction of a customer loyalty program is one area that would have impact on ICT systems and consequently the Go-Air business.

+> The introduction of a customer loyalty program is one area that would have impact on ICT systems and consequently the Go-Air business.
+>
-  ICT can stream line Go-Air in the following areas
+> ICT can stream line Go-Air in the following areas?

   **Customer loyalty**